IndigoBeetle/KwyllDocs/docs/logic/nodes/compare.md

 ![Compare Node](../../assets/nodes/compare.png){align=left width="25%"}
-The *Compare Node* performs a comparison between two input values and returns 0 if the comparison is fails, or 1 if it succeeds.
+The *Compare Node* performs a comparison between two input values and returns 0 if the comparison fails, or 1 if it succeeds.

 <br style="clear:left"/>